 What can I do if I'm not ready for counseling?

 There are lots of other ways to work on your problems.
-A counselor might suggest reading material, self-help groups, Internet links.
-It's ok and in fact, extremely helpful, to tell the counselor if you're not interested or ready to continue one-to-one counseling.
-Then other options can be discussed.
+A counselor might suggest reading material, self-help groups, internet links or hepful Apps.
+It's ok and, in fact, extremely helpful to tell the counselor if you're not interested or ready to continue one-to-one counseling.
+Other options can be discussed.

-If you don't feel ready to meet with a counselor even once to explore some options, take a look through the "Help Yourself" pamphlets displayed in the lobby of the Student Center.
+If you don't feel ready to meet with a counselor even once to explore some options, take a look through the many pamphlets displayed in the hallway on the 2nd floor of Talbott Hall.
 You may find something there that's useful.

 Meet Our Staff